greenpeace/planet4-child-theme-nordic/README.md

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU License](LICENSE).
 See the LICENSE file for details.